TypeTogether/Playwrite/README.md

 3. Update the design space
 4. Create UFOs from the Glyphpackage file

-Now you are ready to build new fonts following the build instructions:
+Now you are ready to build new fonts following the build instructions.
-`/sources/build-models-HowTo-README.md`